LilyTruong2291/COVID19-in-NYC/README.md

 The datasets are collected using the above links and merged into one dataframe with 177 rows and 7 columns.
 Each row represents a zip code in New York City.
 For each zipcode, we get the following variables:

-* Zip_Code:  Modified ZCTA
-* E_POV:  Persons below poverty estimate, 2014-2018 ACS
-* E_UNEMP:  Civilian (age 16+) unemployed estimate, 2014-2018 ACS
-* E_NOHSDP:  Persons (age 25+) with no high school diploma estimate, 2014-2018 ACS
-* E_AGE65:  Persons aged 65 and older estimate, 2014-2018 ACS
-* E_DISABL:  Civilian noninstitutionalized population with a disability estimate, 2014-2018 ACS
-* E_SNGPNT:  Single parent household with children under 18 estimate, 2014-2018 ACS
-* E_MINRTY:  Minority (all persons except white, nonHispanic) estimate, 2014-2018 ACS
-* E_LIMENG:  Persons (age 5+) who speak English "less than well" estimate, 2014-2018 ACS
-* E_MUNIT:  Housing in structures with 10 or more units estimate, 2014-2018 ACS
-* E_MOBILE:  Mobile homes estimate, 2014-2018 ACS
-* E_CROWD:  At household level (occupied housing units), more people than rooms estimate, 2014- 2018 ACS
-* E_NOVEH:  Households with no vehicle available estimate, 2014-2018 ACS
-* E_GROUPQ:  Persons in institutionalized group quarters estimate, 2014-2018 ACS
-* NEIGHBORHOOD_NAME:  Neighborhood name
-* BOROUGH_GROUP:  Borough group
-* COVID_CASE_COUNT:  Count of confirmed cases
-* COVID_CASE_RATE:  Rates of COVID cases per 100,000 People by ZCTA
-* POP_DENOMINATOR:  Population denominators for ZCTAs derived from intercensal estimates by the Bureau of Epidemiology Services
-* COVID_DEATH_COUNT:  Count of confirmed deaths
-* COVID_DEATH_RATE:  Rate of confirmed deaths per 100,000 people by ZCTA
-* PERCENT_POSITIVE:  Percentage of people ever tested for COVID-19 with a polymerase chain reaction (PCR) test who tested positive
-* TOTAL_COVID_TESTS:  Count of people tested for COVID-19 with a PCR test
-* geoid:
-* Median_Income:  Median Income by ZCTA
-* Population:  Population by ZCTA
-* Log_Median_Income:  Transformed variable of Median_Income
-* E_POV_rate:  E_POV per  100,000 by ZCTA
-* E_UNEMP_rate:  E_UNEMP per 100,000 people by ZCTA
-* E_NOHSDP_rate:  E_NOHSDP per 100,000 people by ZCTA
-* E_AGE65_rate:  E_AGE65 per 100,000 people by ZCTA
-* E_DISABL_rate:  E_DISABL per 100,000 people by ZCTA
-* E_SNGPNT_rate:  E_SNGPNT per 100,000 people by ZCTA
-* E_MINRTY_rate:  E_MINRTY per 100,000 people by ZCTA
-* E_LIMENG_rate:  E_LIMENG per 100,000 people by ZCTA
-* E_MUNIT_rate:  E_MUNIT per 100,000 people by ZCTA
-* E_MOBILE_rate:  E_MOBILE per 100,000 people by ZCTA
-* E_CROWD_rate:  E_CROWD per 100,000 people by ZCTA
-* E_NOVEH_rate:  E_NOVEH per 100,000 people by ZCTA
-* E_GROUPQ_rate:  E_GROUPQ per 100,000 people by ZCTA
-* COPD:  Respondents aged ≥18 years who report ever having been told by a doctor, nurse, or other health professional that they had chronic obstructive pulmonary disease (COPD), emphysema, or chronic bronchitis.
-* Coronary Heart Disease:  Respondents aged ≥18 years who report ever having been told by a doctor, nurse, or other health professional that they had angina or coronary heart disease.
-* Diabetes:  Respondents aged ≥18 years who report ever been told by a doctor, nurse, or other health professional that they have diabetes other than diabetes during pregnancy.
-* High Blood Pressure:  Respondents aged ≥18 years who report ever having been told by a doctor, nurse, or other health professional that they have high blood pressure.
-Women who were told high blood pressure only during pregnancy and those who were told they had borderline hypertension were not included.
-* Obesity:  Adult obesity among adults aged ≥18 years
-* Chronic Kidney Disease:  Respondents aged ≥18 years who report ever having been told by a doctor, nurse, or other health professional that they have kidney disease
-* COPD_rate:  COPD estimates per 100,000 people by ZCTA
-* Coronary Heart Disease_rate:  Coronary Heart Disease per 100,000 people by ZCTA
-* Diabetes_rate:  Diabetes per 100,000 people by ZCTA
-* High Blood Pressure_rate:  High Blood Pressure per 100,000 people by ZCTA
-* Obesity_rate:  Obesity per 100,000 people by ZCTA
-* Chronic Kidney Disease_rate:  Chronic Kidney Disease per 100,000 people by ZCTA
+* Zip_Code
+* Neighborhood name
+* Borough group
+* Count of confirmed cases
+* Rates of COVID cases per 100,000 People by ZCTA
+* Population denominators for ZCTAs derived from intercensal estimates by the Bureau of Epidemiology Services
+* Count of confirmed deaths
+* Rate of confirmed deaths per 100,000 people by ZCTA
+* Percentage of people ever tested for COVID-19 with a polymerase chain reaction (PCR) test who tested positive
+* Count of people tested for COVID-19 with a PCR test
+* Median Income by ZCTA
+* Population by ZCTA
+* Persons below poverty estimate
+* Civilian (age 16+) unemployed estimate, 2014-2018 ACS
+* Persons (age 25+) with no high school diploma estimate, 2014-2018 ACS
+* Persons aged 65 and older estimate, 2014-2018 ACS
+* Civilian noninstitutionalized population with a disability estimate, 2014-2018 ACS
+* Single parent household with children under 18 estimate, 2014-2018 ACS
+* Minority (all persons except white, nonHispanic) estimate, 2014-2018 ACS
+* Persons (age 5+) who speak English "less than well" estimate, 2014-2018 ACS
+* Housing in structures with 10 or more units estimate, 2014-2018 ACS
+* Mobile homes estimate, 2014-2018 ACS
+* At household level (occupied housing units), more people than rooms estimate, 2014- 2018 ACS
+* Households with no vehicle available estimate, 2014-2018 ACS
+* Persons in institutionalized group quarters estimate, 2014-2018 ACS
+* COPD
+* Coronary Heart Disease
+* Diabetes
+* High Blood Pressure
+* Obesity
+* Chronic Kidney Disease

+More information about data can be found [here](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/Metadata.xlsx)

 ## Data Cleaning

 After collecting the data, I needed to clean and merge it up so that it could be properly analyzed.
 I made the following changes and created the following variables:

 * Seperated Population for each zipcode - In the original dataset, multiple population data are in the same record.
-* Allocated Census tract to Zip code level so all data can be merged to one file
+* Allocated Census tract to Zip code level so all data can be merged to one file based on Zip Code Level
 * Made Columns for _rate - These columns are transformed from health and svi columns to help compare all the varialbes on equal footing.
 * Made Column for Log_Median_Income - This column is transformed from Median_Income as the variable is right skew.